8 Best Frameworks for Web development in 2021

 - The same language for frontend and backend: Node.js code can be reused on the client and server-side.

 - Fast performance: V8 is faster than engines used by several other main programming languages, for instance, CPython.
-This is because Node.js uses the JIT compiler — the just in time compiler compiles bytecode to machine code while the programme is running (it’s also used in Java).
+This is because Node.js development proceeds with the JIT compiler — the just-in-time compiler compiles bytecode to machine code while the programme is running (it’s also used in Java).

 - Low efficiency of CPU-intensive performance: Node.js is a single-threaded language, which is why it does a poor job in handling CPU-intensive tasks (many tasks can’t be accomplished simultaneously).